In these terms and conditions the following words have the following meanings:

 'Fee' means the subscription fee payable by you to us for accessing the Service.

-'Service' means the on-line "Complete Mathematics" teaching, learning and assessment materials and "MathsTracker" assessment material, provided by us through the Website to which you subscribe, details of which are as provided by us from time to time.
+'Service' means the on-line "Complete Mathematics" CLASSROOM, TUTOR, CPD and AUTOGRAPH products, provided by us through the Website to which you subscribe, details of which are as provided by us from time to time, and all conferences and events hosted by us at various locations.

 ‘Site’ means a single physical location where the provision of teaching for the Service takes place.